opencog/atomspace-dht/README.md

    + `7 - MultiUserUTest` crashes with bizarre realloc bug.
 One report is
      [bug#38041 in guile](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=38041).
+     It appears that gnutls is not thread-safe, nor is OpenDHT...
+   + `8 - LargeUTest` large atomspaces.
+Runs impossibley slowly.

 ### Architecture
 This implementation will provide a full, complete implementation of the